mdbauer/new-site/content/home/currentwork.md

 with Martin Hänsel, Moritz Drupp, Gernot Wagner and Glenn Rudebusch, CEPR Discussion Paper, November 2022.

-**Identifying Green Stocks using Climate Policy Announcements**
+**Cross-Sectional Skewness in Survey Forecasts**
+with Mikhail Chernov

+**Risk Appetite and the Monetary Transmission**
+with Maik Schmeling and Andreas Schrimpf

+**The Financial Market Response to Green Firm Announcements**
-with Eric Offner and Glenn Rudebusch.
+with Daniel Huber, Eric Offner, Marlene Renkel, and Ole Wilms

 **Changes in the Green Bond Premium**
-with Kerstin Lopatta, Thomas Tammen, and Ole Wilms.
+with Kerstin Lopatta, Thomas Tammen, and Ole Wilms